Explaining the 96 GeV Di-photon Anomaly in a Generic 2HDM Type-III: Generic 2HDM Framework

 The reduced Yukawa couplings are given in Table~\ref{coupIII}, in terms of the free parameters $\chi_{ij}^f$ and the mixing angle $\alpha$ and of $\tan\beta$.
 The terms proportional to $\delta_{ij}$ refers to the 2HDM Type-II whereas the term proportional to $\chi_{ij}^f$ denotes the new contribution of 2HDM Type-III.

 Following the above arguments, the crucial elements of the Yukawa sector are then derived in terms of the $\chi_{ij}^f$'s.
 Clearly, these new free parameters are related to the masses and couplings of both quarks and leptons, consequently, one should be certain that rare decays, i.e., those that are suppressed in the SM, do not fail current bounds.
 Specifically, one should test the contributions of Higgs bosons to the relevant FCNC processes of $B$ mesons.
 To start with, the off-diagonal terms are set to zero for simplicity.
 Furthermore, note that constraints from $\Delta B = 2$ processes are negligible due to the suppression factor $\sqrt{m^f_j m^f_i}/v$.
 However, transitions involving $\Delta B = 1$ processes are taken into account in the analysis.
 Similarly, the $b\to s\gamma$ loop transition is sensitive to new physics, as any differences between the currently measured value of its rate and SM predictions may be interpreted in the form of a light charged Higgs boson with appropriate Yukawa couplings.
+Since no CP violation is observed in the lepton sector, it is reasonable to assume that $\chi_{ij}$ are real numbers the matrix is symmetric.
+These parameters may affect flavor changing neutral current in the Higgs sector $h\to l_i \bar{l_j}$ \cite{Diaz-Cruz:2004wsi, Benbrik:2015evd} which is proportional to non-diagonal elements.
 Once such effects, directly connected to the structure of the texture, have been taken care of, though, it is just matter of testing the Higgs sector of the 2HDM Type-III against both theoretical and experimental conditions, which we do in the next section.